k00mi/gitaly/proto/README.md

 ### RPC Annotations

-In preparation for Gitaly HA, we are now requiring all RPC's to be annotated with an appropriate designation.
+In preparation for Gitaly Cluster, we are now requiring all RPC's to be annotated with an appropriate designation.
 All methods must contain one of the following lines:

 - `option (op_type).op = ACCESSOR;`